gorickjones/life-hacks/README.md

 ## About

 This project welcomes [contributions](CONTRIBUTING.md).
 It is [licensed to use](LICENSE).
+This was created by Marnie Webb because she has a high school senior.

 ## Inspiration

 1. [Phil Agre's excellent advice](https://pages.gseis.ucla.edu/faculty/agre/) for graduate students.